 This pump’s party trick is that it inflates on both directions of its stroke, significantly reducing the time it takes to get a tyre up to pressure.

-There are outright cheaper pumps out there, but a little bit of extra outlay now will more than pay for itself in improved longevity and ease of use in the long run.
+There are outright cheaper pumps available, but a little bit of extra outlay now will more than pay for itself in improved longevity and ease of use in the long run.

 Otherwise, the Topeak Roadie DA is a slightly lighter, smaller and cheaper version of this pump, but won’t inflate your tyres as quickly, while the Topeak Peak DX II is compatible with both Presta and Schrader valves.